b-lum/carpool-optimizer/README.md

 docker compose up

-ignore following steps if you don't want to use a local api
+ignore following steps about OSRM if you don't want to use a local api

 ### 1. Install OSRM
 ```bash